gauntface/web-push-book/src/_content/chapter-04/02-web-push-protocol.md

 add to the front of the payload.
 The reason you'd want to add padding is that it further hides what the content of the payload *could* be.

-The padding needs to be at least 2 bytes to define the length of the padding.
-If you do add padding, then you simply create enough bytes of data after the two bytes defining the length.
+The padding needs to be at least 2 bytes and these first two bytes should indicate the length of the padding.
+If you do add padding, create enough bytes of data to add the two bytes used to include the padding length.

     const padding = new Buffer(2 + paddingLength);
-    // The buffer must be only zeroes, except the length padding.fill(0);
+    // The buffer must be only zeros, except the length padding.fill(0);
     padding.writeUInt16BE(paddingLength, 0);